meilisearch/deserr/README.md

 Since serde returned this error, we cannot know what happened or on which field it happened.
 Thus, the best we can do is generate a code `bad_request` that is common for our whole API.
 We then use this code to generate a link to our documentation to help our users.
-But such a generic link does not help our users because it can be thrown by every single route of meilisearch.
+But such a generic link does not help our users because it can be thrown by every single route of Meilisearch.

 #### With deserr